 - changes in bacterial flora

-While you may not be able to influence some of these factors, if you frequently get UTIs, trying to avoid risk factors that are under your control, as well as making certain dietary and lifestyle changes, may help.
+While you may not be able to influence some of these factors, if you frequently get UTIs, trying to avoid risk factors that you can control, as well as making certain dietary and lifestyle changes, may help.

 However, keep in mind that there’s currently a lack of strong evidence to suggest that any foods or beverages can treat or prevent UTIs.

-Moreover, it’s essential that you see your healthcare provider if you’re getting frequent UTIs so that you can get proper treatment.
+Moreover, it’s essential that you see a healthcare professional if you’re getting frequent UTIs so that you can get proper treatment.
 Untreated UTIs can lead to serious complications, including urosepsis, a potentially life threatening infection (

 Certain lifestyle modifications may help reduce UTI occurrence and UTI symptoms.
-However, it’s best to consult your healthcare provider if you frequently get UTIs.
+However, it’s best to consult a healthcare professional if you frequently get UTIs.
 Leaving a UTI untreated can result in life threatening complications.

-Although some studies show that certain dietary changes may help lower your risk of UTIs and reduce certain bladder-related symptoms, research in this area is currently lacking.
+Although some studies show that certain dietary changes may help lower your risk for UTIs and reduce certain bladder-related symptoms, research in this area is currently lacking.

-Following a more plant-based diet, increasing your fluid intake, and removing potential bladder irritants like soda, alcohol, artificial sweeteners, and coffee from your diet may help prevent UTIs from occurring and ease symptoms.
+Following a vegetarian diet, increasing your fluid intake, and removing potential bladder irritants like soda, alcohol, artificial sweeteners, and coffee from your diet may help prevent UTIs and ease symptoms.

 However, more research exploring the potential association between diet and UTIs is needed before strong conclusions can be made.

-If you frequently get bladder infections, it’s important to contact your healthcare provider so you can get proper treatment and advice.
+If you frequently get bladder infections, it’s important to contact a healthcare professional so you can get proper treatment and advice.
 They can help you start feeling better and prevent UTI-related complications.